bengourley/validity-unique-property/Readme.md

 # validity-unique-property

-Validity style validator to ensure a property is unique within entities available in a given service
+Validity style validator to ensure a property is unique within entities available in a given collection, for instance: all users must have a unique email address.

 ## Installation